c0deina/hypr9boost/README.md

 If you want to change values of how much the turbo should do change the following in client.lua Line 37, change 80.0 to whatever you want.

+If you don't want to keep the 3 second delay just comment the line 42.